Vanessa Kirby as Sue Storm channels cosmic energy in Fantastic Four (2025)

 Frozen is #8 on my top films of 2013 list.
 Besides World War Z, it’s the only film I’ve seen twice in full from the past year.

 The mission?
-Keep the review beneath 1000 words.
+Keep the Frozen review beneath 1000 words.
 So I’ll be brief and swift.

 Speaking of, the animated short shown previous to the ice-harvest open, Get a Horse is a brilliant piece of animation.
 I love seeing something completely original, smart and thought provoking.
 It lost the academy award, but can’t comment because I haven’t seen the winner, Mr. Hublot, yet.